mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Friday, 01 August 2025

-- The average temperature today is 14.51˚C,
+- The average temperature today is 12.66˚C,
-- With highs of 15.55˚C and lows of 13.15˚C,
+- With highs of 13.87˚C and lows of 11.49˚C,
-- It may feel like 13.77˚C with overcast clouds
+- It may feel like 11.94˚C with broken clouds
 - The wind speed is 0.45m/s and visibility is 10000m
-- The pressure is 1019hPa and humidity is 67%
+- The pressure is 1019hPa and humidity is 75%
 - The sun will rise at 04:30 and set at 19:58

 <!-- weather_marker ends -->